-- Do they tend to revise best reading through notes and textbooks?
+- Do they tend to work well going through their notes and textbooks?

-- Does your child prefer revising through doing questions and examples done in class, quizzing themselves and practicing mock exams?
+- Does your child prefer revising by going over questions and answers completed in class, quizzing themselves and practicing mock exams?

-Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses for A Levels and GCSEs, which are short, concise and intensive.
+Some subjects might require additional effort if they are not as confident with the syllabus, for which it could be a good idea to consider revision courses for A Levels and GCSEs, which are short, concise and intensive.

 3. Revision Resources and Materials

 Preparing for exams: What resources should pupils use?

-You can’t be expected to put up a shelf without a hammer, so why would you expect your child to be successful in their exams without the right resources to help them revise and prepare for them?
+You would not be expected to put up a shelf without tools, so why would you expect your child to be successful in their exams without the right resources to help them revise and prepare?

 - School worksheets.
 Throughout the year, make sure your child keeps various handouts, worksheets, mock tests, and answer sheets provided to them by teachers and tutors.

 - Tutoring, study groups & revision courses.
 Revising can seem to children like an extremely solitary task.
-Yet this doesn’t need to be.
+However it doesn’t have to be so.

-- If your child has proven to work well with certain friends or know people who do well in particular subjects, encourage them to reach out to them or maybe form a joint study group.
+- If your child works well with certain friends or is in contact with students who do well in particular subjects, encourage them to reach out to them and perhaps form a joint study group.

 - Alternatively, having a tutor or signing up to a revision course could benefit your child greatly.
-Whether they are working one to one with their tutor, or as part of a small revision group, these two options could provide your child with more support and structure they might need to excel.
-In addition, they can also offer expert advice, show them what to look out for and what the examiners expect from their answers.
+Whether they are working one to one with their tutor, or as part of a small revision group, these two options could provide your child with more support and structure they need to excel.
+They offer expert advice, show students what to look out for and what the examiners expect from their answers.

-- Revision courses can also turn out to be a very effective way to helping your child revise effectively, as would help them structure their study time instead of worrying about revision.
-This can also give them the opportunity to share their anxieties, discuss topics to help them enhance their understanding, and benefit from each other’s strengths.
+- Revision courses can be a valuable investment towards helping your child revise effectively, to help them structure their study time more proficiently instead of spending time worrying about revision.
+This can also give them the opportunity to share their anxieties, discuss topics to help them enhance their understanding, and benefit from each others strengths.